What is DNSSEC? How does it work?

 Public ZSK signed with a private part of the KSK.

-The public part of KSK is also stored in another DNSKEY record, where both public parts of KSK and ZSK are signed by the private KSK.
-DNS resolvers can then use public KSK to validate public ZSK.
+The public part of the KSK is also stored in another DNSKEY record, where both public parts of the KSK and the ZSK are signed by the private KSK.
+DNS resolvers can then use the public KSK to validate the public ZSK.

 The process of validation for resolvers is as follows: